msveshnikov/cyberia/docs/competitor_analysis.md

 -   No multiplayer features
 -   Finite building space

-### Comparison to IsoCraft.online:
+### Comparison to Cyberia.fun:

-IsoCraft provides a more social, expansive experience with its MMO features and infinite map, while potentially offering similar satisfaction in creation through AI generation.
+Cyberia provides a more social, expansive experience with its MMO features and infinite map, while potentially offering similar satisfaction in creation through AI generation.

 ## 3. Roblox